geudde/attic-chest/pages/06.season-5/01.meeting-58/12.letter-2/docs.md

 A lady of a very gentle pensive turn of mind, a disappointment of a tender nature gives a soft shade of melancholy to her features, her conversation, and her elegant poetical effusions.

-3 — Miss Annabelle Squib
+3 — Miss Annabella Squib

 This lady is of a sprightly disposition, fond of society and conversation, she enlivens us occasionally with humorous compositions both in verse and prose.
 She desires me to declare her intention of becoming a frequent correspondent of the Attic Chest.